Close Menu

 Homeownership challenges in today’s market

 Susan M. Wachter, Professor of Real Estate and Finance at The Wharton School, emphasizes the daunting nature of becoming a homeowner in the current market.
-She notes that “it’s less expensive to be a renter in most markets in the U.S.” This expert insight aligns with the growing body of research showing that high mortgage rates and housing prices create significant barriers to homeownership for many Americans.
+She notes that “it’s less expensive to be a renter in most markets in the U.S.” This expert insight aligns with growing research showing that high mortgage rates and housing prices create significant barriers to homeownership for many Americans.

 Profitability for landlords in central cities